Skip to main content

 Identifier List

-Blocks applications using their bundle identifier.
+Blocks applications and binaries using their bundle identifier or code signing identifier.

 Example:

-Zoom Chrome
+Zoom

 Check App Window Titles